Mike Kelly (Australian politician): Bosnia-Herzegovina

 Kelly was also deployed during the Bosnian War, which occurred from 1992 to 1995.
 In 1996, Kelly was part of a successful hostage recovery mission in Kenya.

 Following the Bosnian War, Kelly obtained a Doctorate of Philosophy from the University of New South Wales in 1997.
 The research work undertaken for his doctoral dissertation has subsequently formed the basis for two books: Peace Operations: Tackling the Military, Legal and Policy Challenges (1997) and Restoring and Maintaining Order in Complex Peace Operations: The Search for a Legal Framework (1999).

 Colonel Mike Kelly (right) during his deployment to Iraq in 2003.

 East Timor

 Kelly then served in the peacekeeping mission in East Timor from 1999 to 2000.
 He received the United Nations Force Commander's commendation in 2002 for his service there.

 Iraq

 Kelly was among senior Australian personnel deployed in Iraq during the Iraq War.
 In June 2003, he inspected detention facilities in Iraq, including those at Abu Ghraib, and reported to the Australian Government on the treatment of detainees.
-He was actively involved in the prosecution of Saddam Hussein.